Bartlesville Radio » News » Dewey City Council Cleans Up City With Decisions on Dilapidations

 A third house was already partially torn down by its property owner so no action was needed on setting a timeframe for removal but the city will work with the property owner on hauling away the debris.

 The fourth house was discussed at length with the property owner, who was present, and who had brought along family to help represent her case.
 The property has been suffering on-going damage over the past eight years according to city documents and was finally condemned for the first time in 2020 right before COVID began and was then left unprocessed due to COVID issues.
 The Council was addressing a continuation of the dilapidation at this meeting but the property owner is stating that because she is a tribal member, the city has no jurisdiction over the property and therefore, cannot force her to tear it down.
 The property currently has no bathroom and no running water, along with roof and foundation problems, putting it in the classification of being hazardous in health to the property owner, who claims she still lives in it.
-After some initial investigation, Cana Miza, attorney for the city, said that the City of Dewey does have jurisdiction over deciding to tear down the dwelling and that the McGirt law, which the property owner cited as her basis for sovereignty over the property, does not apply in this case.
+After some initial investigation, Cana Mize, attorney for the city, said that the City of Dewey does have jurisdiction over deciding to tear down the dwelling and that the McGirt law, which the property owner cited as her basis for sovereignty over the property, does not apply in this case.

 « Back to News